-55 best tech life hacks ever
+52 best tech life hacks ever

-There are huge numbers of tech-related tips and tricks out there that can totally simplify your daily routine and make your life much easier in general.
+There are huge numbers of tech-related tips and tricks out there that can simplify your daily routine and make your life much easier.

-For instance, Apple's charging cords for iOS devices and Macs tend to fray after a few years of wear, which means you'll have to spend money every few years to replace them (unless you don't care about them catching fire and ruining everything you own and love).
+For instance, Apple's charging cords for iOS devices and Macs tend to fray after a few years, so you have to spend money often to replace them (unless you don't care about them catching fire and ruining everything you own and love).
 Well, we know a nifty hack that'll prevent your Apple cords from fraying in the first place.
-We're not even kidding.

-In fact, we know stacks of different hacks - and every single one of them will either blow your mind or make you wonder how you ever survived this long without them.
+In fact, we know stacks of different hacks - and everyone will make you wonder how you ever survived this long without them.

+- 47 secret WhatsApp tips and tricks you might not know about

 Improve your WiFi signal

+If you're finding your home WiFi is a bit flakey you can use apps like Wifi Analyzer to scan your signals and help you optimise your home network.

 If you're finding your home WiFi is a bit flakey, then it might be because you're getting some interference from your neighbour's WiFi overlapping with yours.

 The Wifi Analyzer app may be the answer to your woes.
 This app scans frequencies and makes recommendations on the optimal channels to use on your network to avoid overlap.
 The result is faster WiFi with far less hassle.

+Here's a nifty hack for preventing your Apple charging cables and other cords from fraying: Grab the spring out of a ballpoint pen, then stretch it and wrap it around the part of the cord that tends to bend, and it'll keep it straight forever, thus stopping it from wearing down over years.

+Want to call back the last number you dialled or received a call from?
+Just hit the call button on your phone.

 Shortcut for pausing a YouTube video